netdata/netdata/collectors/statsd.plugin/README.md

 Currently, Netdata uses only 2 tags:

  * `units=string` which sets the units of the chart that is automatically generated
+ * `family=string` which sets the family of the chart that is automatically generated (the family is the submenu of the dashboard)
- * `name=string` which sets the name of the dimension of the chart that is automatically generated
+ * `name=string` which sets the name of the dimension of the chart that is automatically generated (only for counters, meters, gauges)

 Other tags are parsed, but currently are ignored.